VirulentArc/ScriptCards/NPC_Statblock/README.md

 - **Beacon character sheet**

-Beacon support is currently **experimental only** and requires the **Beacon experimental version of ScriptCards from my GitHub**.
+Beacon support is currently **experimental only** and requires the [Beacon-compatible experimental version of ScriptCards](https://github.com/VirulentArc/ScriptCards/tree/main/D%26D2024%20Beacon).
 It is not part of the normal public ScriptCards release at this time.

 The Mod also supports both **2014** and **2024** presentation styles.
 The selected Rules/Theme setting is separate from the sheet type, so either supported sheet can display either theme.